Why Receive-Only Antennas Outperform Multiband TX/RX Designs

 Arrays and Advanced Configurations

-Why RX Arrays Can Beat Yagis
+Why RX Arrays Can Outperform Yagis (On Receive)

-- Greater pattern control and deeper nulls
+- Greater pattern control and deeper, steerable nulls

-- Wideband response without traps or tuning
+- Wideband response without traps or retuning

-- Instant electronic rotation without moving parts
+- Instant electronic “rotation” without moving parts

 Conclusion